nagolove/nagolove/README.md

  All stuff written in [Lua](https://www.lua.org/) and base on ([Love2D](https://love2d.org/)) framework.
  Also I use a typed Lua dialect called [Teal](https://github.com/teal-language/tl).
 It is just fun transpiler for type annotation of source code for such dynamic language as Lua is.

 C++ is like a shit.
-Rust is crab power!
+Rust is a crab power!

 Online coding **[stream](https://www.twitch.tv/228hooligan)** on twitch